 - File Size (4) - Shows the size of the file being edited.
 The size can be displayed in number of bytes, sectors, lines or shorts and the size can be shown in hex format, decimal format, or octal format.
 To control the displayed format, see the 'View > Status Bar > File Size Units' menu option or the popup menu accessed by right-clicking the Status Bar.
 Note that a '*' will appear beside the file size if the size has been changed since the file was opened.
 Left-click on this panel to open the Set File Size dialog.

 - Character Set and Linefeeds (5) - Shows which character set is being used to display the current file.
 The character set depends upon the current File Interface (see Working with File Interfaces) and can be controlled through the 'View > Character Set' menu option.
-The following character sets are supported:
+The following character sets are available by default:

 - ASCII - ASCII Character Set

 - ANSI - ASCII+ANSI Character Set